mino29/tokyo-night-grub/README.md

 ![Screenshot](./screenshot.png)

-This should fit all kinds of resolustion of screens, at least my 1080p screen worked just fine.
+This can adapt to various resolustions of screens, at least my 1080p screen worked just fine.

 ## Install